the-kbA-team/php_backtrace/README.md

 ### Example 2

 Create an Instance of `ClassicBacktrace` and removing the last two steps from the backtrace.
-Output is the same as in example 1.
+The output is the same as in example 1.

 ```php
 <?php